booch/presentations/proposals/RubyConf/2016/Hooks.md

 Abstract (public, 600 characters)
 --------

-Ruby has several methods that are called implicitly under certain circumstances.
+Ruby has several methods that are invoked implicitly under certain circumstances.
-These methods are called "hooks".
+These methods are called "hooks", and they provide points to extend behavior.
-While hooks provide "spooky action at a distance", they can be really useful.
+While hooks might seem like "spooky action at a distance", they can be really powerful.
 In fact, hooks are one of the primary ways that Ruby provides for meta-programming.

 Unfortunately, Ruby's hooks are not all documented very well.
 We'll take a look at what hooks are available and how to use them.
-We'll also talk about when to avoid using hooks and how to troubleshoot when hooks are involved.
+We'll also talk about when to avoid using hooks and provide some tips on how to troubleshoot when hooks are involved.

 Details (outlines, outcomes, intended audience, etc.)